Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 More about the Pros

-• Simple infrastructure: Low infrastructure costs allow fixed wireless providers to expand coverage easily.
-This upside encourages local initiatives to contribute to fixed wireless access, and also makes it more affordable for the consumer relative to satellite.
+Simple infrastructure:Low infrastructure costs allow fixed wireless providers to expand coverage easily.
+This encourages local initiatives to contribute, and also makes it more affordable than satellite.

 More about the Cons

-• Prone to severe weather conditions: Fixed wireless service can get affected by extreme weather conditions as do other forms of wireless internet.
+Prone to severe weather conditions: Fixed wireless internet service can get affected by extreme weather conditions as do other forms of wireless internet.
 Humidity and precipitation could cause a slight reduction in signal strength, referred to as the rain fade.

 Discover Top Fixed Wireless Internet Providers in Your ZIP Code